 The Left-Brain Right-Brain Explanation

 It has been proven, through hundreds and hundreds of studies, that the two sides of our brain operate in fundamentally different modes.
 Each side has been shown to have its own train of conscious thought and its own memories.
 Each hemisphere is responsible for different brain activities:

-Right Brain In contrast, the right brain tends to process information in mostly nonverbal, simultaneous, intuitive, nonlinear, timeless, imaginistic manner.
+In contrast, the right brain tends to process information in a mostly nonverbal, simultaneous, intuitive, nonlinear, timeless, imagistic manner.

 Research into the brain waves of the two hemispheres of floaters indicates that floating increases right-brain function.
 How does it do this you ask?

-When you enter the float room, all external stimuli is shut off.
-Usually the right-brain is drowned out and overpowered by the noisy chatter of the verbal/analytical hemisphere.
+When you enter the float room, all external stimuli are shut off.
+Usually, the right-brain is drowned out and overpowered by the noisy chatter of the verbal/analytical hemisphere.
 Floating works by plunging us into literal and figurative darkness – allowing us access to the right brain.

 While tuning into your right brain is beneficial, you shouldn’t think of it as being ‘better than’ your left brain.
 The reality is, we need both hemispheres.
 What is really being accomplished in the float room is synchronization and balancing of the two hemispheres.
 Synchronization of brain waves (or hemispheric harmony) is one explanation for the great increase in productivity, performance, and efficiency, and the generalized feelings of competence, confidence, and wholeness experienced by floaters.

 Until recently, scientists have believed that the brain is similar to a computer.
 It has now been shown that we should think of it more as an endocrine organ.
 The brain secretes a multitude of hormones and neurotransmitters – responsible for everything from sleep, anxiety, aggressiveness, concentration, learning, happiness, confidence, and so on.